-Back to the Swimming Pool and Balls

-- Sometimes we need to let out some of the balls to make space so a person can feel, sense and be able to orient their body and environment.
-This is often what's happening when processing and working with SHOCK trauma. - Sometimes we need to make the swimming pool bigger: This is improving coherence (AKA: FLOW and enhancing our CAPACITY) - Sometimes we need to just replace the pool and fill it up with new water: This is BUILDING up the foundations of the nervous system - getting REGULATION back into the picture. - There is no strict 'METHOD' to this work but there are FUNDAMENTAL principles on how to approach the system.

-MOVING TOWARDS MORE REGULATION, AND THEREFORE GREATER SAFETY IS THE GOAL, BUT SOMETIMES WE NEED TO WORK ON A SPECIFIC PROCEDURAL MEMORY THAT IS HINDERING OUR CAPACITY TO FEEL SAFE.

-- We need to LISTEN to what the system needs and follow the IMPULSE. - ADAPT as necessary.
+Following the lead of the nervous system physiology, being with our body and mind, using our resources, and so on, all leads to regulation within the autonomic nervous system.
+Bac ck to the Swimming Pool and Balls • Sometimes we need to let out some of the balls to make space so a person can feel, sense and be able to orient their body and environment.
+This is often what's happening when processing and working with trauma.
+Sometimes we need to make the swimming pool bigger: This is improving coherence (Algueration and enhancing our) • Sometimes we need to just replace the pool and fill it up with new water: This is up the foundations of the nervous system - getting back into the picture. • There is no strict '' to this work - but there are principles on how to approach the system.
+SOME NG TOWARDS MORE REGULATION, AND THEREFORE GREATER SAFETY IS THE GOAL, BUT ETIMES WE NEED TO WORK ON A SPECIFIC PROCEDURAL MEMORY THAT IS HINDERING OUR CITY TO FEEL SAFE. • We need to to what the system needs and follow the • as necessary.
+Bot ttom Line: We n eed to bring as much regulation/safety as we can back to the nervous system, and not this system while doing this.